Blog

 Trust in teams: the personality foundations of team cohesion

-Personality and negotiation: Extraversion drives bold openers, Conscientiousness drives preparation, Agreeableness costs concessions.
-Research shows who wins.
+Extraversion drives bold openers, Conscientiousness drives preparation, Agreeableness costs concessions.
+Here is what the research says about who wins.

-Big Five personality predicts conflict style defaults: Agreeableness accommodates, Neuroticism avoids, Openness collaborates.
-Here's what the evidence shows.
+Big Five personality predicts your conflict default: Agreeableness accommodates, Neuroticism avoids, Openness collaborates.
+Here's the evidence.

-Personality shapes directness vs diplomacy.
-Agreeableness, Extraversion, and Neuroticism each drive communication style — and mismatches create team friction.
+Personality shapes directness and diplomacy.
+Agreeableness, Extraversion, and Neuroticism each drive communication style, and mismatches cause friction.

 Feedback rejection is personality-driven.
-Big Five shows who integrates, dismisses, or accepts warmly while changing nothing — and how to adapt your delivery.
+Big Five shows who integrates it, who dismisses it, and who nods warmly and changes nothing.
+Adapt your delivery.

 The founder-to-CEO transition: a personality perspective